Serving the Winchester, Virginia area and surrounding communities since 1981.

 Listen to Radio Station WINC-AM 1400 Sundays at 8:30 a.m. to hear God’s Word delivered by Pastor Cumbee.
 (Note: Messages are from the previous week).

-Check out the LCMS Stewardship Ministry’s June 2025 newsletter article, Rooted in Christ, Growing in Stewardship
+Check out the LCMS Stewardship Ministry’s July 2025 newsletter article, The Rewards of Godliness

 Manage your giving online!